Repkit/zend2-flickr-web-scraper/README.md

 ------------

 Zend framework 2 application to scrape a Flickr page and store images properties on a database.
-I use Doctrine 2 ORM to handle data from the DB.
+I've used Doctrine 2 ORM to map entities and handle data from a MySQL database.
-The Frontend Application get the result of a RESTful GET call made with AngularJS using $http.
+The Frontend get the result of a GET call made with AngularJS using $http.
-The call will return a JSON response and the result populates the HTML table.
+The call will return a JSON response and if there will be a result, the HTML table will be populated.

 Installation Using Composer
 ----------------------------